FM Dojo — User Guide

 Topics and lessons

-Lessons are organized into eight topics:
+Lessons are organized into nine topics:

 - Scripting — script steps, control flow, error handling, PSOS, and script patterns